Rtwotwo/3DGS/README.md

 ## :wrench: 1.Experiment Results :wrench:

 We choose the Nerf-Synthetic and Mip-360 dataset to train the 3D Gaussian Splatting, 2D Gassian Splatting, Gaussian Opacity Fields, Mip-Splatting, Analytic-Splatting and 3DGRUT algorithms and make Single-Train-Single-Test(STST), Single-Train-Multiple-Test(STMT) experiments to get metrics about PSNR, SSIM, LPIPS to compare the performance of algorithms.
-The detailed results of these experiments are as follows.
+The detailed results of these experiments are as follows:
+___